Domestic Violence Advocacy

 Building New Bridges is an evidence-based program that will enhance the future of our community by giving at-risk youth and their families the tools that they need to build relationships and meet their goals; which will contribute to the growth of our community at large.
 The program assists youth to become thriving, contributing individuals by enhancing communication, learning accountability, establishing positive choices, and connecting them with their parents, local businesses and services in our community.
 Parents gain a stronger foundation to support their teens as they grow and change.
 Building New Bridges provides a safe, non-judgemental, confidential and compassionate environment to promote healthy decision making and healthy choices by guiding them through interactive seminars, links to local services in the community, and a genuine and caring connection to the adults that volunteer and facilitate the program.
 If you would like to register or receive more information, please contact Our Sisters' House at (253) 383-4275.

 Women Empowerment Wednesdays

-Assisting Homeless Women in the Community
+Assisting Women Experiencing Homelessness in the Community